-Much of the information published in this booklet has been adapted from the Webwise Parents hub.
-Visit webwise.ie/parents to find more supports including video interviews with experts, talking points on topics that are difficult to discuss with your child, explainer guides for new apps and technologies, and lots more.
+Much of the information published in this booklet has been adapted from content first published on the Webwise.ie website.
+You can visit the Webwise Parenting Hub (webwise.ie/parents) to find more supports including video interviews with experts, talking points on topics that are difficult to discuss with your child, articles explaining new apps and technologies, and lots more.

-Internet SafetyTop Tips for Parents
+Internet Safety Top Tips for Parents